IIT Kanpur: Top 10 Scholars (by publications & projects)

-Defence
+Defense

 Assisting the Indian Ordnance Factories in not only upgrading existing products, but also developing new weapon platforms.

 On November 26, 2024, IIT Kanpur introduced Anālakṣhya, a Meta-material Surface Cloaking System (MSCS) for multi-spectral camouflage capabilities.
 In collaboration with Mr. Gagandeep Singh, Dr. Kajal Chowdhary, and Dr. Abhinav Bhardwaj, Professors Anantha Ramakrishna from the Department of Physics, Kumar Vaibhav Srivastava from the Department of Electrical Engineering, and J. Ramkumar from the Department of Mechanical Engineering at IIT Kanpur came up with the idea for the Anālakṣhya MSCS.
 This broadband Meta-material Microwave Absorber improves stealth capabilities against Synthetic Aperture Radar (SAR) imaging by wave absorption across a wide spectrum.
 Additionally, it provides great defense against radar-guided missiles.
 From 2019 to 2024, it was tested in both lab and field settings under various circumstances.
 Meta Tattva Systems is the licensee of the technology for industrial production and is currently under acquisition by the Indian Armed Forces.
 This technology is of interest to DRDO for AMCA development.